 This post was awesomely sponsored by my peeps at FrogTape®

-I recently saw the cutest kitchen holder storage crate…with a price tag that wasn’t so cute.
-You know how crafters are… I saw it and thought “I could totally make that for half the price!”.
+I recently saw the cutest kitchen holder storage crate- with a price tag that wasn’t so cute.
+You know how crafters are.
+I saw it and thought, “I could totally make that for half the price!”

-Anyway, where was I…I got sidetracked by the horrible thought of that duvet…oh right, the kitchen storage crate.
-I wanted to use it as a dishware holder when I had guests over for a party that was hosted buffet style.
+I wanted to use it as a dishware holder when guests were over for a hosted buffet-style party.
 Then it got me thinking how great it would be to have an entire kitchen holder set that matched.
-We’re talking utensil (flateware?) holder, plate holder, planter centerpiece, napkin holder, and trivets.
+We’re talking utensil holders, plate holders, planter centerpieces, napkin holders, and trivets to match!

-This post is sponsored by my peeps at FrogTape®, which (by the way) is the only painters tape up to this task for clean professional paint lines, so grab some before you get started, you’re going to need it.
+FrogTape®, which (by the way) is the only painters tape up to this task for clean professional paint lines, so grab some before you get started, you’re going to need it.

 You’ll also want to pick up some wood stain, gold patina, 1/2″ finishing nails (or wood staples), wood glue, and craft wood in these sizes: